 The development of this book is supported by the National Science Foundation.
-An essential part of this support is an advisory board of faculty members from a wide variety of institutions who have made valuable contributions.
+An essential part of this support is an advisory board of faculty members from a wide variety of institutions who have tried to help me understand what would make the book helpful in their institutions.
 They are Karen Collins, Wesleyan University, Marc Lipman, Indiana University/Purdue University, Fort Wayne, Elizabeth MacMahon, Lafayette College, Fred McMorris, Illinois Institute of Technology, Mark Miller, Marietta College, Rosa Orellana, Dartmouth College, Vic Reiner, University of Minnesota, and Lou Shapiro, Howard University.
-Professors Reiner and Shapiro are responsible for the overall design and most of the problems in the appendix on exponential generating functions.
+The overall design and most of the problems in the appendix on exponential generating functions are due to Professors Reiner and Shapiro.
+Any errors or confusing writing in that appendix are due to me!
 I believe the board has managed both to make the book more accessible and more interesting.